AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build an application/Build a primary/secondary PostgreSQL architecture.md

     /usr/pgsql-9.5/bin/postgresql95-setup initdb
     ```

     **Note:** PostgreSQL 9.5 is used in this topic.
-We recommend that you use the latest version of PostgreSQL in your actual installation progress.
+We recommend that you use the latest version of PostgreSQL in your actual installation process.

-2. Run the following commands in sequence to start PostgreSQL and enable PostgreSQL to run at system startup:
+2. Run the following commands in sequence to start PostgreSQL and enable PostgreSQL to run on system startup:

     ```
     systemctl start postgresql-9.5.service    #Start PostgreSQL.
     ```

     ```
-    systemctl enable postgresql-9.5.service   #Enable PostgreSQL to run at system startup.
+    systemctl enable postgresql-9.5.service   #Enable PostgreSQL to run on system startup.
     ```

 3. Create a database account named replica.
 This database is used for replication between the primary and secondary nodes.
 Then, specify the password, logon permission, and backup permission.